YCCZhao/CarND-Behavioral-Cloning-P3/writeup.md

 ### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+Since most of the time, the car is driving straight.
+Measurement of zero degree dominates the training data.
+Model trained using these data would most likely driving straight, even at the time it shouldn't.
+To solve this program, 95% of the training data with zero steer angle were removed.
+Now the training data is normally distributed with zero mean.

 ```sh
 if (float(line[3]) < 0.1 and float(line[3]) > -0.1) and random.uniform(0,1) > 0.05:
   continue
 ```

-For details about how I created the training data, see the next section.

 ## Model Architecture and Training Strategy

 ### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use appropriate training data to train an existing architecture.
+Then fine tune it.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolutional neural network model similar to the [NVIDIA CNN network architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
+I thought this model might be appropriate because it was used in the real world environment and showed some promising results.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+To combat the overfitting, I added 50% dropout at the fully connected layers.
+With dropout the mean squared error on the validation was decreased.
+But I wanted to continue improving the model, so I added 0.001 L2 regularizers at convolutional layers.
+Both training error, and validation error were increased.
+When I ran the simulator, the car was not very stable.
+It hit the wall while driving on the bridge.
+Then I modified the model by only having L2 regularizer at the first convolutional layers.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+This time when I run the simulator, the vehicle is able to drive autonomously around the track without leaving the road.

 ### 2. Final Model Architecture

-I chosed [Nvidia CNN network architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which consists of 5 layers of convolution neural networks and 4 layers of fully connected neural networks.
+I chosed [NVIDIA CNN network architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which consists of 5 layers of convolution neural networks and 4 layers of fully connected neural networks.

 ```sh
 model = Sequential()